akhilerm/openebs-release-mgmt/README.md

 `RELEASE_TOKEN` should have write access to the repository

-Repositories will be searched under the same user / org
+Repositories will be searched under the same user / org for tagging